Qatar's green own goal as World Cup fans set to jet in from Dubai

 Bridger said bookings in the fourth quarter, which overlaps with Dubai's peak October to February winter tourism season, were four times that of 2019, the year before the pandemic.

-In a bid to attract football fans, Qatar's neighbours including the United Arab Emirates - of which Dubai is a part - and Saudi Arabia will offer entry visas to World Cup ticketholders.
+In a bid to attract soccer fans, Qatar's neighbours including the United Arab Emirates - of which Dubai is a part - and Saudi Arabia will offer entry visas to World Cup ticketholders.

 Monther Darwish, managing director of Dubai's five-star luxury Palazzo Versace, said he expected the 215 room hotel to be fully booked from October to December, with many guests to shuttle between Dubai and Doha throughout the World Cup.